calblueprint/calblueprint.org/CONTRACT.md

 **Week 4 — September 30th**

-Developers, designers and the project leader finalize project scoping and create the final contract of work between Blueprint and the nonprofit, signed by both parties.
+Developers, designers and the project manager finalize project scoping and create the final contract of work between Blueprint and the nonprofit, signed by both parties.
 Digital prototype has been designed and approved, and tickets for feature development are underway.

 Note: When both parties agree to this project proposal, it should be agreed upon and set unless in otherwise unforeseen circumstances.
 There may be pivots or revalued features, but not a revamp that fundamentally changes the purpose and/or mission of what we are trying to achieve.